psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 {% endhighlight %}
 Things to note:

-* We need to pass project name in `owner-name/repo-name` format in query string.
+* We need to pass the project name in `owner-name/repo-name` format in the query string.
 * On time-out `$task.Wait()` will throw `System.AggregateException` containing
   nested `System.Threading.Tasks.TaskCanceledException`.